Customizing the GraphQL Schema

 type that counts the number of posts by a contributor, and then add a custom root

-arguments to only return
+query field contributors which accepts min or max arguments to only return

-contributors who have written at least min
+contributors who have written at least min, or at most max number of posts:

 exports.createResolvers = ({ createResolvers }) => {